A Spanish journey

 The slap in the face

-Now, this was not a case of Spain taking immediate retribution for England’s brazen racism.
+This wasn’t a case of Spain taking immediate retribution for England’s brazen racism.
 The plane was two hours late, exchanged for one on a featureless flat field somewhere in Middle England when the toilets failed to function.
 This was the first of many symbolic events I encountered.
 Late, we got herded to the non-EU resident’s line.
 The lone security guard scrutinized our passports one page at a time.

 I turned to the assembled line, and in my best after-dinner voice shouted, “Repeat, after me, everybody, ‘No soy Inglés.
 Soy Escocés!'”
 The ripple of understanding that ran down the line turn into full realisation and then applause.